Aliganj, Lucknow, 226022, India sales@nextolive.com

 Enterprise Web Apps

-When we develop business web apps, we usually start by fixing old workflows that everyone has been โ€œjust dealing withโ€ for years.
+When we develop business web apps, we usually start by fixing old workflows that everyone has been “just dealing with” for years.
 A big part of our world here is role-based access control, SSO, workflow automation, and connecting with ERP or CRM systems.
-We build in scalability and security checks because these apps deal with a lot of sensitive data and a lot of users.
-Sometimes the best thing you can do is get rid of a bunch of spreadsheets and replace them with a clean, centralized dashboard that employees will actually use.

 Portal Web Apps